Jakerevans/WPBookList/readme.txt

 **6.1.3** - Introduced a new area in the Book View that displays the Additional Images that are specified when a book is added.
 Fixed quite a few bugs and other errors, including, but not limited to: An error with the WPBookList Cache not saving with the correct prefix, a bug preventing the editing of some fields, the inclusion of the 'Enable Storefront' Options on the 'Pages' and 'Posts' Display Options Pages, inclusion of a new function to deactivate all WPBookList Extensions when the Core WPBookList Plugin is deactivaed, to prevent any possible PHP errors, A bug that sometimes caused a book to be edited and/or added into the wrong Library, a bug that prevented the addition of exisitng Custom Fields into a newly-created Custom Library, removed the 'Set Default Sorting' area in the Book View Display Options pages, and various other Translation additions/modifications and other code improvements.

+**6.1.4** - Introduced code to clear WPBookList cache on any and all Display Option database changes.
+Introduced code to create seperate Transients for the displaying of the Stats area, as websites with Libraries in the thousands had performance issues.
+Introduced new translations for various upcoming WPBookList Extensions.